RESIDENCIES AT

 NOTIFICATION?

-Notifications for this upcoming application cycle will be sent out by August 15, 2024.
+Notifications for the 2027 application cycle will be sent out by August 21, 2026.
+Please do not email staff asking about notifications before this date.

 WHO CHOOSES THE RESIDENTS?

-Residents are chosen by a selection committee, including Nicholson staff plus outside community members, stakeholders, curators, and artists actively working in the arts community.
-Panelists for the upcoming application cycle are Stephanie J. Williams, Sheila McDaniel, and Chela Mitchell.
+Residents are chosen by a selection committee, including Nicholson staff plus outside community members, stakeholders, curators, Nicholson residency alumni, and artists actively working in the arts community.
+This years panelists include Abbey Alison McClain, Shaunté Gates, and Oshun Layne.

 FREQUENTLY ASKED QUESTIONS